R&B Denims Ltd Directors Report.

 Loans, guarantees and investments covered under Section 186 of the Companies Act, 2013 form part of the Notes to the financial statements provided in this Annual Report.

 The Company continues its commitment to the highest levels of quality, superior service management, robust information security practices and mature business continuity management.
-In FY18, The Company has obtained two ISO Certificates namely ISO 9001:2015 and ISO 14001:2015 for Quality Management System and Environmental Management System respectively from TUV SUD South Asia Private Limited.
+In the financial year 2017-18, the Company had taken two ISO Certificates namely ISO 9001:2015 and ISO 14001:2015 for Quality Management System and Environmental Management System respectively from TUV SUD South Asia Private Limited.

 The Board of Directors of the Company hereby confirms that, according to the provisions of Regulation 34(2)(f) of the Securities Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulation 2015 and amended thereof, the report on Business Responsibility Report (BRR) is not mandatorily applicable to our company, hence not annexed with Annual Report.